How to Make Hot Chili Oil at Home

-This is a must-have hot chili oil recipe if you are a spicy food lover.
-It only calls for two ingredients, and you can make it in just a few minutes.
-Use it as an ingredient in your cooking or simply as a condiment to heat up your dishes.
+For spicy food lovers, this is a must-have hot chili oil recipe.
+Use it as an ingredient in your cooking or simply as a condiment to add a kick to your dishes.

 Hot chili oil can be used as an ingredient in your cooking, a condiment, a dip for meat and dim sum, or even in your stir-fry.
 It’s crucial in the famous Szechuan Dan Dan Noodles.
 You can request it in any Chinese restaurant in the States or buy commercial Chinese chili oil in grocery stores, Asian markets, or on Amazon.
 However, I found it’s not very accessible in places without a Chinatown, and it’s even harder to search for that specific type of chili pepper.

-As for the cooking oil, instead of using highly-processed vegetable oil, peanut oil, or Canola oil, I’d recommend a good oil with high smoke point such as avocado oil, or sesame oil.
+As for the cooking oil, instead of using highly processed vegetable oil, peanut oil, or Canola oil, I’d recommend a good oil with a high smoke point such as avocado oil, or sesame oil.
 One of the advantages of making things at home is that you get to choose the ingredients to put into your food.
 So pick something good. 🙂

 Homemade hot chili oil can easily be stored in a jar at room temperature without refrigeration.
 It lasts for months.
 After soaking the pepper powder in the oil for a few hours, feel free to discard the powder solids if you like.
 I personally prefer to leave the solids at the bottom of the jar, so I can choose whether I want to use the hot oil only, or I want the pepper solids as well.